travelperk/devops-assessment/README.md

      and sign in with the credentials you got from our HR team and deploy a cluster with a single service and 2 replicas of this application (i.e. with one task definition and two running tasks).
    * Terraform the deployment.
+Please use this repository for references [devops-assessment-terraform][1].
-Use the project [devops-assessment-terraform][1] as a template.
-Check the instructions there to know what are your permissions and more details about it.
+     Check the instructions there for general info and to know what services and permissions are available.

 ### Create a CI/CD deployment

-Use any free tool (we recommend GitHub actions, because it's very easy and fast to configure, but up to you) to build a CI/CD over the service you have deployed.
+Use any tool you have access to (we recommend GitHub actions, because it's free, very easy and fast to configure... but up to you) to build a CI/CD over the service you have deployed.

+#### Flow:

   * Whenever a Pull Request is created, a task testing the application should start, and not allowing to merge if the test fails.
 (Another task for code